The best things in life are free – especially if you’re exploring and adventuring around Western Sydney!

 Whether it’s exploring excellent parks, browsing eclectic market stalls or getting a hands-on culture hit at an arts centre, work your way through this list of free things to do with your kids and the experiences will be priceless!

-Where: Intersection of Doonside Rd & Holbeche Rd, Bunarribee
+Location: Intersection of Doonside Rd & Holbeche Rd, Bungarribee

 When: Friday, Saturday and Sunday from 8.30 am to 4.30 pm